-Strokes, also known as brain attacks, affect 795,000 people each year in the United States, according to the Centers for Disease Control and Prevention.
-They are one of the leading causes of death and no. 1 cause of long-term physical disability, such as paralysis, speech difficulties and emotional changes.
+According to the Centers for Disease Control and Prevention, strokes affect 795,000 people each year in the United States.
+They are one of the leading causes of death and the number one cause of long-term physical disability, such as paralysis, speech difficulties, and emotional changes.

-A stroke occurs when a clot blocks the blood supply to the brain or when a blood vessel in the brain bursts, according to University Comprehensive Stroke Center specialists.
+A stroke occurs when a clot blocks the blood supply to the brain or when a blood vessel in the brain bursts.
 Parts of the brain become damaged or die.
 Although the risk increases with age, strokes can happen at any age.
-Nearly 25 percent of strokes occur in people under the age of 65 nationally, but the number is increased to almost double in Mississippi.
+Nearly 25 percent of strokes occur in people under the age of 65 nationally, but in Mississippi, that number is nearly double.

-In recognition of its quality stroke care, UMMC has received the American Heart Association and American Stroke Association's "Get With the Guidelines" – Stroke Gold Achievement Award.
-The award honors University Comprehensive Stroke Center for commitment to providing stroke patients with rapid diagnosis and treatment according to the latest evidence-based standards and guidelines.
-The "Get With the Guidlines" award recognizes the center for "turning guidelines into lifelines."
+In recognition of its quality stroke care, UMMC has received the American Heart Association and American Stroke Association's "Get With the Guidelines" - Stroke Gold Plus Achievement Award.
+The award honors the University Stroke Center for commitment to providing stroke patients with rapid diagnosis and treatment according to the latest evidence-based standards and guidelines.
+The "Get With the Guidelines" award recognizes the center for "turning guidelines into lifelines."

-University Comprehensive Stroke Center provides rapid diagnosis and treatment with brain imaging scans, neurological evaluations, clot-busting medications and surgery when needed.
+UMMC's stroke center provides rapid diagnosis and treatment with brain imaging scans, neurological evaluations, clot-busting medications and surgery when needed.
 The continuum of care continues with aggressive medical care and rehabilitation followed by education and prevention measures to help patients reduce the risk of a second stroke.
-While the national average is 3% of patients receiving clot-busting medications, University Comprehensive Stroke Center treats up to 26% of stroke patients with clot-busting medication and an addition 3% with surgical intervention.
+While the national average is 3% of patients receiving clot-busting medications, University Stroke Center treats up to 22% of stroke patients with clot-busting medication and an additional 5% with surgical intervention.

 Strokes strike fast